 Make sure you start slowly and adjust to your own pace and ability.
 Only perform a few repetitions to begin with, and once you feel more comfortable, you can increase the intensity.

 Reducing inflamed nerves

-It is a type of exercise with gentle movements to stretch irritated nerves in an effort to reduce pain and improve the range of movement.
-This is also known as serve gliding or neural gliding.
-Nerve flossing is most commonly used in a combination with additional treatments, to improve the chances of pain reduction and the chance of healing.
+It is a type of exercise with gentle movements to stretch irritated nerves to reduce pain and improve the range of motion.
+It is also known as nerve gliding or neural gliding.

-You should try and do it several times each day, depending on what type of issues you are experiencing.
+You should try and do it several times each day, depending on the issues you are experiencing.
 If you are suffering from painful sciatica, perform a leg exercise for one leg at a time, perform several reps and do so a couple of times a day.

-It is individual from person to person and what type of issues you are suffering from.
+It is individual from person to person and what type of issues you are suffering.
 But you should experience less or reduced pain within a few weeks from starting the exercises.
-As you progress, the exercises should be extended so each session is a bit longer than the next.
-The same goes for stretching where you should push yourself further and further.
-However, it is important that you do so without feeling any pain.
-If you do, stop right away!